 Under-developed, Choiseul is an adventure’s haven.

-Comprising one large island of 3294 square kilometres and lying north of Western Province, Choiseul’s main attractions are its virgin, untouched natural wonders like the nestling grounds of the endangered hawksbill turtles.
+Comprising one large island of 3294 square kilometers and lying north of Western Province, Choiseul’s main attractions are its virgin, untouched natural wonders like the nestling grounds of the endangered hawksbill turtles.
 Whales have also been sighted in the surrounding waters.
 Choiseul is home to rare pottery and weaving.

 A natural and cultural delight as its main attractions, Malaita comprises one main island to Guadalcanal’s east as well as atolls to the extreme north namely Ontong Java and Sikiana whose inhabitants are Polynesians.